MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-move-opsdb.md

 ### Update Service Principal Name for Kerberos Connections
-To update Kerberos authentication with SQL Server, you should review [Register a Service Principal Name for Kerberos Connections](/sql/database-engine/configure-windows/register-a-service-principal-name-for-kerberos-connections?preserve-view=true&view=sql-server-2017#Manual) in order for management servers to authenticate with the SQL Server using Kerberos protocol.
+To update Kerberos authentication with SQL Server, you should review [Register a Service Principal Name for Kerberos Connections](/sql/database-engine/configure-windows/register-a-service-principal-name-for-kerberos-connections?preserve-view=true&view=sql-server-2017#Manual) in order for management servers to authenticate with the SQL Server using the Kerberos protocol.

 ## Next steps

-- See [How to move the Reporting data warehouse database](manage-move-omdwdb.md) to understand the sequence and steps for moving the Operations Manager Reporting data warehouse database to a new SQL Server instance.
+- To understand the sequence and steps for moving the Operations Manager Reporting data warehouse database to a new SQL Server instance, see [How to move the Reporting data warehouse database](manage-move-omdwdb.md).